 - Sculpey Glaze - I used Satin Glaze

-- Corn starch can be used to preventing sticking to surface.
+- Corn starch can be used to prevent sticking to the surface.

 The image above is our end goal prior to baking the clay.

 We are going to start with rolling some clay 3/4 of one of the bars.
 Work the clay until it becomes a little more pliable.
-Then, if you are using lose glitter, go ahead and empty a little onto the working surface and roll the clay over it until it’s on the clay. ( Glitter is completely optional.
-You don’t have to use glitter.)
+Then, if you are using loose glitter, go ahead and empty a little onto the working surface and roll the clay over it until it's on the clay.
+(Glitter is completely optional.
+You don't have to use glitter.)

-Roll it back in a ball and use a clay rolling pin or like I did was used a double pointed needle i use for knitting.
+Roll it back in a ball and use a clay rolling pin, or so as I did, and use a double-pointed knitting needle.
 It worked out great and I got myself out of buying a clay roller for this small project.
-Until it is about 1/8- 1/4 of an inch.
+Roll until it is about 1/8- 1/4 of an inch.

 After you have shaped your earrings, grab something pointy like needles or this nail dotting tool to create a hole in each of the earrings where the jump rings will be added after baking.
 Like down below.